comsompom/Python_Mentoring/ararchitecture_orion_program/IaaS_Suggestion.md

     location          = azurerm_resource_group.rg.location
     failover_priority = 0
   }

-  # Enable Serverless if cost is priority, or Autoscale for performance
+  # Enable Serverless for cost efficiency
   capabilities {
     name = "EnableServerless"
   }

+  # Note: Serverless and Autoscale are mutually exclusive
+  # Use Serverless for variable workloads, or remove this capability to use Autoscale
 }

 resource "azurerm_cosmosdb_sql_database" "main_db" {